Montana Aware Toolkit

 - Customer e-mail copy: communicate your participation in this initiative to your customer list

-- Press release template: get the word out through your local news channels
+- Press release templates: get the word out through your local news channels

-- Radio PSA template: get the word out through your local radio stations
+- Radio PSA templates: get the word out through your local radio stations

 - Logo library: jpeg, png and illustrator files of the Montana Aware badge